michaeleggers/opengl-request-handler/README.md

 - [x] Experiment with wayland directly to make window non-clickable (failed, but was fun).
 - [x] Load GLSL code from disk and compile to SPIR-V via glslang.
 - [x] Create uniform buffer to animate shader with CPU-side data.
+- [x] Render a shit-load of particles using a compute-shader.
 - [ ] Use shader program to do some fun stuff when request comes in.
 - [ ] Load external models (OBJ).